MUSICAL REVIEW: Bad Girls The Musical ★★★

 The same praise could not be said from the technical aspect from this performance, which sees the background projection unable to keep a tight fitting as we watch it seep into the wings, whilst dramatic moments on stage are not lit sufficiently, and are somewhat delayed, especially when ensemble numbers are being presented.
 A moment involving Hicks and Fenner at the end of Act One is completely overshadowed in darkness due to an overhanging set piece of lighting, which is unfair considering the hard work and commitment which is being presented on stage.

-Overall, TinkCo’s take on Maureen Chadwick and Ann McManus’ musical in the most part is led by an exceptional talent strong character cast, with a captivating singing and acting ability, but is sadly let down due to it’s background inmates and technical team who criminally at times pull away from what should be an enjoyable night out at the theatre.
+Overall, TinkCo’s take on Maureen Chadwick and Ann McManus’ musical in the most part is led by an exceptionally talented cast, with captivating singing and acting ability, but is let down due to it’s background inmates and technical team who criminally at times pull away from what should be an enjoyable night out at the theatre.

 Comments